We are selecting offers for you

 Cafe Kestrel

-The room is legit tiny, crammed with just a few wooden stools and tables.
-The constant hum of conversation and clinking silverware adds to the energy.
-They aren’t following fads here.
-The menu sticks to what works: perfectly crispy chicken sharpened with dates and capers, or flaky cod resting on a bed of fava beans.
-You have to start with the fried zucchini flowers, their centers oozing with stracciatella.
+The room is legit tiny, crammed with wooden stools and tables.
+Constant conversation hums, silverware clinks—energy built from sound.
+No fads here.
+The menu commits to what works: crispy chicken sharpened with dates and capers, flaky cod settled on fava beans.
+First order?
+The fried zucchini flowers.
+Their centers ooze stracciatella.

 Cafe Mado